CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 | `W_DYNAMIC_HEIGHT` | Allows certain multi-line widgets to dynamically adjust their height

-## variable ranges
+# Variable ranges

-These optional fields may be defined for widgets having a numeric variable:
+Widgets using a numeric "var" (those without a `_text` suffix) have a predetermined absolute range (minimum and maximum), as well as a predermined normal value or range.
+These limits are not customizable in widget JSON, but knowing about them will make it easier to understand how "graph" widgets are drawn, and how the "colors" list is mapped to the variable's numeric range.

+Within the code, these three `widget` class attributes store the variable range info:

-- `var_min`: Minimum value the `var` can ever have.
-Default is 0, unless var has a known minimum.
+- `var_min`: Minimum value `var` can have, the zero-point of graphs, the lowest-index color
-- `var_norm`: Normal or baseline `var` value.
-No default, unless var has a known normal value.
-- `var_max`: Maximum value `var` can have.
-No default, unless var has a known maximum value.
+- `var_max`: Maximum value `var` can have, the full-point of graphs, the highest-index color

-All these fields expect integer numeric values.

-Variables with a known "var_norm" include the stat attributes "stat_str", "stat_dex", "stat_int",
-and "stat_per".

-Variables with a known "var_max" include "stamina", "mana", "bp_hp", "bp_warmth", and "bp_wetness".

-For "graph" style widgets, you should provide a "var_max" value for any "var" that doesn't have a known, inherent maximum.
-The "var_max" should be the point at which the graph is full.
+- `var_norm`: Range (min, max) of normal or baseline `var` values

+All these values are integer numbers only, not floating-point numbers.
+They may be negative.

+Usually, `var_min` is simply 0, but some variables such as hidden health have a negative minimum value (-200 in this case).
+When using "colors", the `var_min` value is mapped to the first color.

-This helps the graph widget know whether it needs to show values up to 10000 (like stamina) or only up to 100 or 200 (like focus).
-If a var usually varies within a range `[low, high]`, select a "var_max" greater than `high` to be sure the normal variance is captured in the graph's range.
+Most widgets have a nonzero `var_max` value.
+This helps graph widgets know whether they must show values up to 7000 or more (like stamina) or only up to 100 or 200 (like focus).
+It also determines the value mapped to the last color in "colors", if given.

-For both "graph" and "number" style widgets, these limits also determine how the range of colors are mapped to the numeric values shown.
+These ranges may change dynamically during gameplay.
+For instance, as cardio fitness increases from day to day, the `var_max` of corresponding cardio widgets must reflect this.
+Other variables using "var_max" include "stamina", "mana", "bp_hp", "bp_warmth", and "bp_wetness".

+Likewise, when a character's STR stat increases from a mutation, the `var_norm` of corresponding widgets must adjust.
+Variables using "var_norm" include the stat attributes "stat_str", "stat_dex", "stat_int", and "stat_per".

 # Variables